apache/mxnet/docs/tutorials/python/mnist.md

 assert prob.shape == (10000, 10)
 ```

-If we have the labels for the new images, then we can compute the metrics.
+Since we also have labels for test images, we can compute the accuracy metric.

 ```python
 test_iter = mx.io.NDArrayIter(mnist['test_data'], mnist['test_label'], batch_size)